-Outgoing Longwave Radiation (OLR) Anomalies (7.5°S-7.5°N)
+Outgoing Longwave Radiation (OLR) Anomalies (2.5°N-17.5°N)

-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of the Bureau of Meteorology - Australia) From mid-January to mid-February, eastward movement of suppressed (enhanced) convection is observed from the Indian Ocean to the western Pacific.
-From mid-March into early May, areas of suppressed and enhanced convection shifted eastward in association with the MJO.
-Most recently, equatorial convection is slightly suppressed across the Maritime Continent and enhanced near the Date Line and in the Arabian Sea/India.
-Longitude
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) (Courtesy of the Bureau of Meteorology - Australia) From mid-March into early May, areas of suppressed and enhanced convection shifted eastward in association with the MJO (also see equatorial version of this diagram at BOM as it is more suitable for the boreal Spring).
+Enhanced convection has developed over the last 10 days across the Philippines and parts of the western and central Pacific.
+Longitude Time